 Walking and balance

-With many common neurological conditions such as stroke, Parkinson’s Disease, Multiple Sclerosis and more, walking and balance is greatly affected.
+With many common neurological disorders such as stroke, Parkinson’s Disease, Multiple Sclerosis and more, walking and balance is greatly affected.
 This dramatically affects one’s independence and greatly accelerates the risk of falling.
 Most patients don’t know that their balance or walking is affected until it is quite severe.

 Our physical therapists have extensive training to analyze your walking, balance and coordination.
 Our physical therapist use state of the art equipment to determine the best course of treatment and exercises to help you enhance your ability to walk and balance.
 Our number one priority is giving you the ability to move around safely and with the least effort possible.
 Our physical therapist also properly train you if you require an assistive device such as cane or walker to walk with.